samlovelace/arm/readme.md

 ## Features

-- Modular design for easy integration with different robotic platforms.
+- Modular design for easy integration with different robotic manipulators.
 - Compatible with various sensors and actuators.

 ## Dependencies